-YOUTH ENGAGEMENT TOOLKIT

-MODULE 2: WHAT IS YOUTH ENGAGEMENT?
+YOUTH ENGAGEMENT TOOLKIT MODULE 2: WHAT IS YOUTH ENGAGEMENT?

-The Students Commission Centre of Excellence for Youth Engagement

-La commission des étudiants Le centre d'excellence pour l'engagement des jeunes

 CONTENTS

-NGAGEMENT?11 WHA

-n Engagement 11
+WHAT IS YOUTH ENGAGEMENT?
+15

+Defining Youth Engagement 15

+Defining Virtual Youth Engagement: What Does Youth Engagement Look Like Online?
+16

-ment: a Conceptual Model 15
+Youth Engagement: a Conceptual Model 21

-for Youth Engagement
+The Rationale for Youth Engagement 24

 VIEWING ADDITIONAL MODULES

 This module of the JCSH Youth Engagement Toolkit is one among eight.
 The modules were developed as a single, comprehensive toolkit so we encourage you to explore them in sequence for the best experience.

+This toolkit has been revised in 2024 to include information and tips about engaging with youth in a post-pandemic world.
+The COVID-19 pandemic in 2020 prompted a global shift from traditional face-to-face teaching to online and hybrid learning methods; this global change required significant adjustments in teaching practices and course design.
+This toolkit aims to bridge the gap between the virtual world and in-person connection to support educators and adult allies in navigating the hybrid learning environment and supporting youth to maintain engagement and a sense of community online.

 To view the other modules, return to the main JCSH Youth Engagement Toolkit page to access links to all eight.
 Enjoy!

 What is Youth Engagement?

-DEFINING YOUTH ENGAGEMENT

-The Centre of Excellence for Youth Engagement defines youth engagement as the sustained and meaningful involvement of a young person in an activity focussed outside of themselves.
-A closer look at this definition provides important hints for effective activities and practices:

-- 1. Sustained: Youth engagement that endures over time leads to positive outcomes.
+DEFINING YOUTH ENGAGEMENT The Centre of Excellence for Youth Engagement defines youth engagement as the sustained and meaningful involvement of a young person in an activity focused outside of themselves.
+16 A closer look at this definition provides important hints for effective activities and practices: - 1.
+Sustained: Youth engagement that endures over time leads to positive outcomes.
 However, short and intense engagement experiences can also be effective if they satisfy the rest of the definition.
-Intense experiences often motivate sustained ones. - Meaningful: The engagement activities and topics are relevant to young people - this can be assured if youth are asked to contribute to the development of the engagement activity. - 3.
+Intense experiences often motivate sustained ones. - 2.
+Meaningful: The engagement activities and topics are relevant to young people - this can be assured if youth are asked to contribute to the development of the engagement activity. - 3.
 A focus outside the self: Youth are engaged when they feel connected and/or are contributing to something larger than themselves.

-Full engagement consists of Head, Heart, Feet and Spirit components:
+Full engagement consists of Head, Heart, Feet and Spirit components: - a.

-- a.
 Head: a cognitive component, e.g., learning new things - b.
 Heart: an affective component, e.g., feeling excited - c.
 Feet: a behavioural component, e.g., spending time doing an activity - d.
 Spirit: a spirit component, e.g. connecting with other youth and adults to make change